-The school pays due regard to the relevant data protection principles which allow us to share personal information, as provided for in the HYPERLINK "http://www.legislation.gov.uk/ukpga/2018/12/contents/enacted" } and the { HYPERLINK "https://www.gov.uk/government/publications/guide-to-the-general-data-protectionregulation" } (GDPR).
+The school pays due regard to the relevant data protection principles which allow us to share personal information, as provided for in the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 The school is aware of the processing conditions under the Data Protection Act 2018 and the GDPR which allow school to store and share information for safeguarding purposes, including information which is sensitive and personal, and this is treated as 'special category personal data'.
 Where school would need to share special category personal data, we are aware that the Data Protection Act 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows us to share information.
 This includes allowing school to share information without consent, if it is not possible to gain consent, it cannot be reasonably expected that we can gain consent, or if to gain consent would place a child at risk.

-'The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children' (DfE 2022)
+'The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare... ...Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children' (DfE 2023)